TommyPKeane/jupyter_notebooks/README.md

 _And worse!_, this means that you can also get silent failures (bugs) in your code due to implicit aliasing; where you won't be able to see these errors unless the effects are obvious.

-For Data Science, Statistics, Mathematics, Engineering, and Machine Learning, this is a little more than _kind of_ a worst-case-scenario.
+For Data Science, Statistics, Mathematics, Engineering, and Machine Learning, this is a little more than just ___"kind of"___ a worst-case-scenario.

 If your code isn't doing what you think its doing, especially if you're seeing your results for the first time and have no means of gauging correctness, you could end up with totally wrong expectations, results, or interpretations.

 Imagine a realistic scenario of spending hours tweaking a Machine Learning model in a cell in a Notebook, and finally getting things working, embedding an intuitive understanding of the design in your mind.
 Then the next day you restart the Jupyter "kernel" and run through all the cells in order to get back to what you were doing, and now everything is broken!?
 What happened!?

 Well, if you reused an alias and had run certain cells out of order, you could've spent hours optimising a model based on your raw, untransformed data instead of your feature-ready transformed-data.
 Since this was your first time tweaking and optimising your model, and since you don't have all the data memorised, there was no way for you to know until you shutdown everything, re-ran it all, and came out with a totally different result!

 Now imagine that that process has some kind of embedded stochastic aspect to it, such that every time you run through the algorithm it's just a little bit different.
 How can you tell the difference between a bug and the naturally random nature?